Smarter Work HQ

 Canva vs Grammarly: Which is right for your business?

-Canva and Grammarly solve different problems for marketing teams: one speeds up design, the other polishes writing.
-If your budget allows only one tool, you're choosing between faster visuals or better copy—not both.
+Canva and Grammarly solve different problems for small marketing teams: one speeds up design, the other polishes writing.
+If you can afford only one subscription per person, your choice hinges on whether your bottleneck is visual content or copy quality.

 Canva